 Update your map

 No matter how thorough your planning is, actually heading out into the backcountry will give you a lot of valuable information on your intended route and the terrain.
 Another advantage of using the CalTopo mobile app is that you can update your map as you travel the route.
-Adding and editing markers, lines, and polygons allows you to record valuable information to your map that reflects what you are seeing on the ground (if you click the links above, make sure to scroll down to see how to add map objects on the mobile app).
+Adding and editing markers, lines, and polygons as well as photo waypoints allows you to record valuable information to your map that reflects what you are seeing on the ground.

 Find a good viewpoint?
 Add a maker so you can return to that location in the future!